Limine-Bootloader/limine-protocol/PROTOCOL.md

  - Reserved
  - Bad memory

-For base revision 3, the only memory map regions mapped to the HHDM are:
+For base revision 3 or greater, the only memory map regions mapped to the HHDM are:
  - Usable
  - Bootloader reclaimable
  - Executable and modules
  - Framebuffer

-For base revision 3, the unconditional direct map of the first 4GiB is dropped, and only memory map regions of complying types are mapped in.
+For base revision 3 or greater, the unconditional direct map of the first 4GiB is dropped, and only memory map regions of complying types are mapped in.

+For base revision 4 or greater, the following regions are also mapped in addition to those mapped by base revision 3:
+ - ACPI tables
+ - ACPI reclaimable
+ - ACPI NVS

+For base revision 4 or greater, ACPI tables (that being RSDP, RSDT, XSDT, all tables pointed to by RSDT and XSDT, FACS, X_FACS, DSDT, X_DSDT - if present and possible to map) are guaranteed to be mapped within any of the 3 ACPI memory map regions.

 The bootloader page tables are in bootloader-reclaimable memory (see Memory Map feature below), and their specific layout is undefined as long as they provide